Table of Contents

 Key Questions to Ask:

-Are you expanding into new markets?
-Launching new products?
-Digitising operations
+b) Are you expanding into new markets or launching a new product?

 Key Activities: